ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 [Aug  1 12:10:30.506] Desired state: {}
 [Aug  1 12:10:38.381] Publishing disabled, please enable sendData flag in shadow
 ```
-#
-#

-# Deployment
+# Deployment and AWS IAM setup

-We now have devices setup on AWS and but we also need to setup a means of repeatable deployment.
+We now have a device setup on AWS but we don't actually have the additional infrastructure setup including S3, Cognito and IAM.
+We also need to a means of repeatable deployment.
 What happens if we have a 100 devices?
-We want to deploy this infrastructure in a more manageable way rather than dealing with the console all the time.
+We want to deploy this infrastructure in a more manageable way rather than dealing with the AWS console all the time.

-This is where some options in AWS fall shorts, CloudFormation and Terraform are not up to speed.
+This is where some options in AWS fall short.
+CloudFormation is not up to speed.
 There are a few other options on GitHub but I've yet to test but these they might be worth checking out:

 - [AWS Labs Greengrass group setup](https://github.com/awslabs/aws-greengrass-group-setup)
 - [Greengo](https://github.com/dzimine/greengo)

-However we have decided to go with Terraform as it heavily used at Ippon, Terraform in combination with custom initialisation scripts or setup via MongooseOS is not too difficult once setup.
+I have decided to use Terraform as it supports most features in Cloudformation and is used heavily at Ippon Australia.
+Terraform in combination with custom initialisation scripts or setup via MongooseOS should not be difficult once setup.

 ## Giving IoT access to Amazon for storing data